 Sometimes new journeys in life start from unexpected places.
-For Peter Bellerby, the search for a unique present for his father's 80th birthday would change the course of his career.
+For Peter Bellerby, the desire to create a unique present for his father's 80th birthday – a globe, something he'd never before made – would change the course of his career.
 “I had only intended to make one globe for him and probably one for myself if it wasn’t too difficult.
 Two years later I had sold my house and car and had thrown away a couple of hundred trial spheres.”
 The path that began with a memorable gift led to establishing Bellerby & Co. – the world’s only makers of handcrafted, bespoke globes.

 Before starting the company in North London, Peter had worked for many years in sales at ITV and helped a friend open a successful bowling alley but felt that it was time to do something he was passionate about on his own.
 Not that globes had been a lifelong fixation of his: “If I had sat down to try and work out a business plan on day one, I am sure I would not be making them today – there was a lot of stubbornness involved and the company grew organically out of the passion to continue to get better and better and create a beautiful product.”